negatendo/animated-gifs-from-delicious/README.md

 images, and then determine if they were animated gifs.
 If they were, they would be uploaded to Amazon S3, inserted into a database, and presented on a webpage.

-Unforunately I had to shut it down because the gif feed no longer exists.

 Setup
 -------